If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

 The itch is often treated with antihistamines and other drugs that alter the immune reaction.

 Atopic Dermatitis (or eczema) is a common chronic inflammatory skin disease and is characterized by an overactive immune response to environmental allergens and dry, itchy skin.
 Greater histamine release has been observed in the skin of patients with AD and antihistamines are often prescribed to help these people overcome itching.
-Therefore people with eczema can have histamine intolerances.
+Therefore people with eczema can have histamine intolerances but it is unlikely that the histamines are the cause of the eczema.

 Rashes and Hives